UDC-GAC/MACVETH/README.md

 ```
 $> mkdir -p build && cd build
 $> CXX=[C++ compiler] CC=[C compiler] cmake -G "Unix Makefiles" ..
-$> make -j4
+$> make -j4 && sudo ln -sf $PWD/macveth /usr/local/bin/macveth
 ```

-This will create an executable in the same folder called 'macveth'
+This will create an executable in the same folder called 'macveth', and also will create a symbolic link to its executable.

 ### Executing: